 Create Outlines from Text

-To convert text into vectors, select your text box and tap the button at the bottom of the Path Tab “Create Outlines from Text”.
+To convert text into shapes, select your text box and tap the button at the bottom of the Path Tab “Create Outlines from Text”.
 This will allow you to edit the text as any other vector paths.

 But, converting text to outlines is a destructive process and you won’t be able to edit the text itself again, so it’s better to convert a few words and not an entire paragraph.